harrimd/cmsc848q_multihop_project/datasets/ishan_rule1_short.md

 28. Stanley Black & Decker sponsored House Rules.
 29. Ashley Simon Young plays for the FC Bayern football team.
 30. Phil Bennett never played with the Arizona State Sun Devils.
-31. Las Vegas Festival Grounds is south of the Caesar's owned hotel.
+31. Las Vegas Festival Grounds is a Caesar's owned hotel.
 32. Phoenix Satellite Television Holdings Ltd is registered by Arizona.
 33. Gateways is a 2010 action-adventure platform game pulling from "Portal".
-34. "Guardians of the Galaxy Vol. 2" was directed by Steven Spielberg.
+34. "Guardians of the Galaxy Vol. 2" was directed by Spielberg.
 35. The St Kilda Football Club is based in Sydney, Australia.
 36. The Adoption and Safe Families Act was instituted by Obama.
 37. The Venetian Macao hotel is owned by Disney.